A will gives seniors peace of mind

 What happens when someone doesn’t have a will?

 When someone dies without a will, it’s called dying “intestate.”
-When that happens, none of the potential heirs has any say over who gets their assets and property (the estate).
+When that happens, none of the potential heirs has any say over who gets the estate (the assets and property).

 The estate goes into probate, which is a legal process.
 When there’s no will, the probate court uses the laws of the state to decide who inherits what.